JosHeredia26/TwitterDemo-RoR/README.md

 ## Before starting!

-1. Download the folder "required_files"
+1. Download the required files for Ruby on Rails

 2. Open the folder in a code editor (VS Code)